Municipal waste statistics

 - OECD Website

 - The new Waste Framework Directive now offers in Annex II an energy efficiency criterion that is expected to objectify the classification of incineration facilities and to improve data comparability.
 The criterion came into force by 12 December 2010.
-During the next data collection process Eurostat intends to ask the countries to specify from which reference year the energy efficiency criterion will be applied.

 - European Environment Agency, 2007, The road from landfilling to recycling: common destination, different routes, Copenhagen.